birm/orbit26/tests/interact/README.md

 (test 3 for orbit 26 - birm)

-Get the timing right to score points.
+Get the timing right to score points (8th notes).

 # Results/Notes
-* Holding down left and right can make some iconic sound effects
+* It took some time to balance points within reason.
-* Holding up and down can be, but rarely seems to be, interesting
+* Points are rendered in binary, but the atari TIA mirrors the middle, so it's hard to read.
+I'll actually have to render something for score.
-* There will be limits in sound, but just need cue, beat, and feedback sounds
+* Instead of a bunch of pointers in memory, I just put the whole song in a blob.
+Seems more assembly-like.
+Also was easier.